ceciCoding/90s-Music-Memory-Game/README.md

 ## How to use

 Its only prerequirement is to have a browser.
-The deployment can be seen [here](https://github.com/ceciCoding/90s-Music-Memory-Game). <br>
+The deployment can be seen [here](https://github.com/ceciCoding/90s-Music-Memory-Game).
+Landscape orientation is needed to play with a smartphone<br>
 The playing flow is finding matches between two albums.
 When a match occurs a song of the correspondent album will play until another album is clicked. <br>
 There is a reset button to the left that restarts the game and a volume handler to the right.